What is the GAP?

 Photo by: Christine Nesbitt (UNICEF 2010)

-The newly released GAP Framework identifies four critical outcomes to achieving the SDG target on child wasting and to improving early detection and treatment for those who need it:
+The newly released GAP Framework identifies four critical outcomes needed to achieve the SDG target on child wasting and improve early detection and treatment for those who need it:

 1